 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-They are not quite no carb meatballs, but they are pretty close… and they taste just like the real thing!
+These are not quite no carb meatballs, but they are pretty close… and they taste just like the real thing!

-Tips for How To Make Low Carb Meatballs
+How To Make Keto Meatballs

 The best keto meatballs are tender and juicy and taste just like real ones!
 Use these tips to get just that.

-Soak the dry ingredients in (some kind of) milk.
+1. Soak the dry ingredients in (some kind of) milk.

-To make your keto friendly meatballs tender and juicy, soak the dry ingredients in your milk of choice.
+To make your keto friendly meatballs tender and juicy, soak the dry ingredients in your keto milk of choice.
 Use coconut milk beverage for nut-free or unsweetened almond milk otherwise.
 Heavy cream also works fine.